codefellows/code-challenges/circular-linkedlist/Readme.md

 ## Notes to the Interviewer

 Students can use the default `Node` class usually provided within data structures.

 The `Node` class has the following properties:
 1. Value
 2. Next

+The student may also use the "built in" linked list if they ask.
+They may have access to:
+1. Head node
+2. Add methods

 Do not let the student "modify" the `Node` class.
 They must keep it intact and not add any additional properties to the class.